4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/CreateCollection.md

 * session (MongoDB\Driver\Session): Client session.

-  Sessions are not supported for server versions < 3.6.

 * size (integer): The maximum number of bytes for a capped collection.

 * storageEngine (document): Storage engine options.

+* timeseries (document): Options for time series collections.

+  This is not supported for servers versions < 5.0.

 * typeMap (array): Type map for BSON deserialization.
 This will only be used for the returned command result document.